borntofrappe/game-development/03 Match Three/Prep/Swap 0/README.md

 }
 ```

-To render an individual tile then, use `love.graphics.draw`.
+To render an individual tile, then, use `love.graphics.draw`.

 ```lua
 love.graphics.draw(gTextures["match3"],gFrames["tiles"][1][1],0,0)